File #: Int 1047-2024 Version: Name: Establishing a sleep apnea screening pilot program and public education and outreach campaign.

 Be it enacted by the Council as follows:

 Section 1.
-Sleep apnea screening program and public education campaign. a.
+Sleep apnea screening program and public education and outreach campaign. a.
+Definitions.
 For purposes of this local law, the following terms have the following meanings:

 Department.
 The term “department” means the department of health and mental hygiene or another agency designated by the mayor that has appropriate subject matter expertise relating to sleep apnea screening, testing, and treatment.

 Health care professional.
-The term “health care professional” means an individual duly licensed or otherwise authorized to practice a health profession pursuant to applicable law, including, but not limited to, physicians, registered professional nurses, nurse practitioners, and physicians assistants.
+The term “health care professional” means an individual duly licensed or otherwise authorized to practice a health profession pursuant to applicable law, including, but not limited to, a physician, a registered professional nurse, a nurse practitioner, or a physician assistant.

 Patient.
-The term “patient” means an individual who is uninsured or an individual whose insurance coverage requires the individual to pay an out-of-pocket cost of $100 or more for a sleep apnea screening or a home sleep apnea test.
+The term “patient” means an individual who seeks sleep apnea screening or a home sleep apnea test.

 b.
 Sleep apnea screening pilot program.
 The department shall establish a pilot program to conduct sleep apnea screenings for patients at no cost to the patient.
-The department shall prioritize providing such screenings to uninsured patients.
-If sleep apnea screening results are suggestive of sleep apnea or indicate a risk for sleep apnea, the department shall facilitate access to home sleep apnea tests at no cost to the patient, as well as make referrals to other health professionals when appropriate.
+Such program shall prioritize providing such screenings to uninsured patients.
+If the results of such sleep apnea screening indicate sleep apnea or a risk for sleep apnea, such program shall offer appropriate services to the patient utilizing applicable or available health insurance.
+If the patient does not have health insurance or the financial capacity to pay, such program shall apply a sliding fee scale to reduce the cost of such services, including the cost of home sleep apnea tests if a health care professional determines that such test is appropriate.
+If after applying the sliding fee scale, the patient is still unable to pay for such services, such program shall offer such services at no cost to the patient.

 d.
 Sleep apnea screening report.
-No later than 1 year after the end of the pilot program established by subdivision b of this section, the department shall submit to the mayor and the speaker of the council and post on the department’s website a report on such program.
-Such report shall include, but need not be limited to, the following information:
+No later than 1 year after the end of the pilot program established pursuant to subdivision b of this section, the department shall submit to the mayor and the speaker of the council, and post on its website, a report on such program.
+Such report shall not contain personally identifiable information.
+Such report shall include, but not be limited to, the following information:

-1. The total number of patients screened through such program, disaggregated by the age of the patient screened, the borough in which the patient resides, the race and ethnicity of the patient screened, and whether the patient has insurance;
+1. The total number of patients screened through such program, disaggregated by the age range of the patient screened, the borough in which the patient resides, the race and ethnicity of the patient screened, and whether the patient had insurance;

-3. The total number of patients that were provided with a home sleep apnea test as required by subdivision b of this section; and
+3. The total number of patients that were provided with a home sleep apnea test in accordance with subdivision b of this section; and

 4. Any challenges with establishing or administering such program and recommendations as to whether to establish a permanent sleep apnea screening program.

-f.
+e.
 Public education and outreach.
-Throughout the course of the pilot program established pursuant to subdivision b of this law, the department shall establish and implement an outreach and education campaign to raise awareness about sleep apnea.
-In conducting such outreach, the department shall utilize social media, internet, radio, print media, or digital kiosks, and shall advise the public on the health risks associated with sleep apnea, common signs and symptoms of sleep apnea, as well as information on how to access healthcare for sleep apnea, including, but not limited to, the sleep apnea screening pilot program established pursuant to subdivision b of this section.
-The materials for such outreach campaign shall be made available in the designated citywide languages.
+Prior to and throughout the duration of the pilot program established pursuant to subdivision b of this section, the department shall establish and implement an outreach and education campaign to raise awareness about sleep apnea.
+In conducting such outreach the department shall utilize social media, internet, digital kiosks, and other appropriate mediums as determined by the department, and shall advise the public on the health risks associated with sleep apnea, common signs and symptoms of sleep apnea, and information on how to access health care for sleep apnea, including, but not limited to, such sleep apnea screening pilot program.
+Materials for such outreach campaign shall be made available in the designated citywide languages as defined in section 23-1101 of the administrative code of the city of New York.

 SOS